tommyZZM/anywhere2/README.md

 $ anywhere
 // or with port
 $ anywhere -p 8000
-// or start it but silent(don't open browser)
+// or start it and open url with default browser
-$ anywhere -s
+$ anywhere -o
 // or with hostname
 $ anywhere -h localhost -p 8888
 // or with folder